Obama praises Nayef for supporting strong U.S.-Saudi ties

-Saudi Crown Prince Nayef bin Abdulaziz, a hard-line conservative who is credited with pushing back al Qaeda, will be buried Sunday, a spokesman said.
+Funeral services were held Sunday for Saudi Crown Prince Nayef bin Abdulaziz, a hard-line conservative credited with pushing back al Qaeda.

-Nayef, who had been named crown prince in October by his brother the king, was heir to the Saudi throne.
+Nayef, named crown prince in October by his brother the king, was heir to the Saudi throne.
 Saudi state TV, which reported his death Saturday, broadcast Quran readings as an expression of mourning for the prince, who died in Geneva, Switzerland.
+He was in his late 70s.

-"It is a shock.
-We all knew his health was frail but his death is a shock," Saudi Foreign Ministry spokesman Osama Nogali told CNN.
-"We still don't know the reason behind his death."
+“It is a shock.
+We all knew his health was frail, but his death is a shock,” Saudi Foreign Ministry spokesman Osama Nogali said.
+“We still don’t know the reason behind his death.”

 The Saudi Press Agency published a statement from the Royal Court, saying it “condoles the Saudi people on the deceased prince pray to God to bless his soul and to reward him for his services to his religion and homeland.”

-After the funeral, a period of mourning -- most likely for three days -- will be announced, a Saudi official told CNN.
+After the funeral, a period of mourning – most likely for three days – will be announced, a Saudi official said.
 The official asked not to be named because he is not authorized to speak to the media.

 U.S. President Barack Obama released a statement Saturday offering his condolences.